Neuro-iX/Tutorials/README.md

 New member's guidebook:

+0. MonETS account: Multifactor authentication and VPN setup
-1. Help updating our website Neuro-iX.github.io
+1. Help updating Neuro-iX.github.io with your information
-2. Setup a new account to access Narval's compute nodes \
+2. New account to access Narval's compute nodes \
     a) Create an account on Digital Research Aliance of Canada \
     b) Install and configure Putty/MobalXterm for connexion to Narval \
     c) Basic commands example